quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Recovery Period

 Recovery is a period of time beginning with detection of a lost packet.
-It ends when all packets outstanding at the time recovery began have been acknowledged or lost.
+Because QUIC retransmits frames, not packets, it defines the end of recovery as all packets outstanding at the start of recovery being acknowledged or lost.
+This is slightly different from TCP's definition of recovery ending when the lost packet that started recovery is acknowledged.
 During recovery, the congestion window is not increased or decreased.
 As such, multiple lost packets only decrease the congestion window once as long as they're lost before exiting recovery.
+This causes QUIC to decrease the congestion window multiple times if retransmisions are lost, but limits the reduction to once per round trip.

 ## Tail Loss Probe